My Blueberry Nights

 My Blueberry Nights is a 2007 romantic drama film directed by Wong Kar-wai, his first feature in English.
 The screenplay by Wong and Lawrence Block is based on a Chinese-language short film written and directed by Wong.
 My Blueberry Nights stars Norah Jones (in her acting debut), Jude Law, David Strathairn, Rachel Weisz, and Natalie Portman.

-The cinematographer of this film was Darius Khondji.

 Plot

 Jeremy, an émigré from Manchester, owns a small New York City café.
-It becomes a haven for Elizabeth, as he provides her with clues which soon reveal that her boyfriend is cheating on her.
-Devastated, she leaves, but returns for solace and to share stories.

-Jeremy explains his bowl of keys, and the story behind each, while she gluttonously eats his blueberry pie until she falls asleep.
-He tries to steal a kiss while Elizabeth sleeps, and she pretends to continue sleeping.
-But after the kiss she subtly smiles, but he doesn't see it.
-Elizabeth leaves Jeremy's café and he puts the key to her and her ex's in the key bowl.
+He provides customer Elizabeth with clues that reveal her boyfriend is cheating on her.
+Devastated, she breaks up with him and becomes a regular at the diner, arriving late at night for blueberry pie and to share stories with Jeremy.
+One night, after they are assaulted in separate incidents, Elizabeth falls asleep at the counter.
+Jeremy sneaks a kiss while she sleeps and she subtly smiles.
+Later that night, Elizabeth stands on a curb and sadly watches her ex-boyfriend and his new girlfriend through their apartment window.

-Elizabeth, now calling herself Lizzie, eventually drifts to Memphis, Tennessee, where she takes two jobs, waitress by day and barmaid by night, to earn enough money to finance the purchase of a car.
-She regularly sends postcards to Jeremy, taking a liking to him, without revealing where she lives or works and, although he tries to locate her by calling all the restaurants in the area, he fails to find her.
-Later on, he decides to send out postcards to any restaurants she may be at to try to find her.
+Elizabeth, now calling herself Lizzie, drifts to Memphis, Tennessee.
+She takes two jobs, waitress by day and bartender by night, to earn enough money to eventually purchase a car.
+She regularly sends postcards to Jeremy without revealing where exactly she lives or works.
+He tries to locate her by calling and sending postcards to all the restaurants in the area, but to no avail.

-One of Lizzie's regulars at both jobs is local police officer Arnie Copeland, an alcoholic who cannot accept his wife Sue Lynne has left him.
-She flaunts her debauchery by openly socializing with a younger man.
-He shows Lizzie his many attempts at getting sober have not worked, with a pocket full of AA sobriety tokens.
+One of Elizabeth's regulars at both jobs is local police officer Arnie Copeland, an alcoholic who cannot accept that his wife, Sue Lynne, has left him.
+She openly flaunts her new relationship with a younger man, deepening Arnie's sorrow.
+He shows Elizabeth his pocketful of AA sobriety tokens and recounts his many attempts at sobriety.